BartvLith/fortran_AIRtools/README.md

 - Make matrix-free implementations.

 ## Algebraic Iterative Reconstruction methods
 Algebraic Iterative Reconstruction (AIR) methods are a type of iterative linear solver that are popular in computed tomography (CT) reconstructions.
+The class includes Kaczmarz's method and other Algebraic Reconstruction Techniques (ART), Cimmino's method and other Simultaneous Iterative Reconstruction Techniques (SIRT).
 Here's a breakdown of the various modules and the main program.

 ## Contents